bmanga/toner_chip_reset/README.md

 Here are some advices to reset your toner chip with an Arduino.

+# Update

+This fork contains the modified dump data to reset the ricoh SP 204SN printer.
+(Original repo doesn't seem to accept merge requests and I'm too lazy to do any other change.)

 # Introduction

 Some printer toner comes with a small circuit like: